containers/youki/README.md

 ### Setting up Vagrant

 You can try youki on platforms other than linux by using the Vagrantfile we have prepared.
+We have prepared two environments for vagrant, namely rootless mode and rootful mode

 ```
 $ git clone git@github.com:containers/youki.git
 $ cd youki

+# If you want to develop in rootless mode, and this is the default mode
 $ vagrant up
 $ vagrant ssh

+# or if you want to develop in rootful mode
+$ VAGRANT_VAGRANTFILE=Vagrantfile.root vagrant up
+$ VAGRANT_VAGRANTFILE=Vagrantfile.root vagrant ssh

 # in virtual machine
 $ cd youki